Wouldn’t it be nice to be able to sell your products without having to spend your time overseeing how they are received, distributed, and returned?

 You too can streamline your returns process and make returns easy by having a 3PL handle your inventory using their network of warehouses.

-Take Deliverr for example, a 3PL that Shopify recently acquired, which has an interconnected network of warehouses that enables you to easily receive returned items all across the country.
+For example, take Flexport D2C Fulfillment (formerly Deliverr), a 3PL that has an interconnected network of warehouses that enables you to easily receive returned items all across the country.
 Being able to quickly and efficiently receive and process returns anywhere in the country gives your eCommerce business a huge advantage over others.

 A streamlined returns process encourages repeat business, brings down your expenses, and reflects well on your store.
 Just like fast shipping can increase sales, so can efficient returns.